kirstymcnaught/OptiKeyWiki/Get-started.md

 **Progressing to use an eye tracking device...**

 1. You will need a computer/laptop/tablet that meets the minimum requirements of your chosen eye tracker.
-Very broadly speaking you will need at least an Intel i5 processor, at least one USB 3.0 port (USB 2.0 will not work with most tracking devices) and a screen size large enough to be used comfortably (13-15" minimum) and no more than 24" (although it may be possible to use a larger screen if Windows is limited to only cover 24", e.g. when using Parallels to run Windows on a Mac).
+Very broadly speaking you will need at least an Intel i5 processor, at least one USB 3.0 port (USB 2.0 will not work with most tracking devices, although I think you may be able to use the Tobii REX over USB 2.0) and a screen size large enough to be used comfortably (13-15" minimum) and no more than 24" (although it may be possible to use a larger screen if Windows is limited to only cover 24", e.g. when using Parallels to run Windows on a Mac).

 2. Purchase one of the low cost eye tracking devices.
 I would recommend the [Tobii EyeX tracker](http://www.tobii.com/en/eye-experience/buy/) or [Eye Tribe tracker](https://theeyetribe.com/products/)